yochannah/carpentries.org/_posts/2018/04/2018-04-29-teach-don't-know-review.md

 layout: page
 authors: ["Neal Davis"]
 teaser: "Many Carpentries instructors may find themselves in the position of teaching material they do not know all that well"
-title: "Book Review: Teaching What You do not Know"
+title: "Book Review: Teaching What You Don't Know"
 date: 2018-04-29
 time: "09:00:00"
 tags: [ "Instructor Development", "Books"]
 comments: true
 ---

-A review of *Teaching What You do not Know* by Therese Huston
+A review of *Teaching What You Do Not Know* by Therese Huston

-With such an intriguing premise and promise, how could I fail to pause over Therese Huston's _Teaching What You do not Know_?
+With such an intriguing premise and promise, how could I fail to pause over Therese Huston's _Teaching What You Don't Know_?
 I have found myself in this situation several times in the past, either through hubris or bureaucracy, and the hopeful existence of a manual to smooth my way was too much to pass up.
 Huston presents a practical survey of the reality of teaching a subject in which one is not an expert, as well as a number of strategies for mitigating classroom disarray and providing a solid learning experience for students.

 Much of the beginning of the book is an _apologia_ for the affront the premise surely makes: after all, as professors and postdocs and lecturers, members and administrators of the academy, certainly we would not expect a non-expert to teach an expert subject?
 Of course, the reality is that the show must go on, and if there is no one else it must inevitably fall to you, Dear Reader, to teach the topic at hand.
 All in all, this section is a bit longer than it probably needs to be for the book's target audience, but perhaps serves as justificatory prose for committee meetings on teaching assignments.
 (Administrators are also addressed again at the end of the text.)